 \section{Exact Machine Unlearning}

-Exact machine learning methods aim at eliminating the influence of the particular segment/proportion of data to be removed completely.
+Exact ML methods aim at eliminating the influence of the particular segment/proportion of data to be removed completely.
 Generally, some degree of retraining is necessary.
 The major challenges encountered with this approach involve retraining efficiency and the subsequent performance of the retrained model.

-A seminal work in this field was carried out by Cao \textit{et al.}~\cite{cao2015towards}, who were the first to introduce the concept of machine unlearning.
-In their research, they proposed a heuristic approach to transforming a machine learning algorithm into a summation format, which can effectively eliminate the impact of the data lineage.
-Furthermore, they took into account the non-uniform distribution of unlearning requests in real-world situations.
-However, not all machine learning algorithms can be converted to the summation format, and the data lineage with various levels of granularity may not always be considered.
+The pioneering study in the domain of machine unlearning was conducted by Cao \textbf{et al.}~\cite{cao2015towards}, marking the initial introduction of this concept.
+Their research entailed the proposal of a heuristic methodology that allowed for the transformation of an ML algorithm into a summation format, effectively neutralizing the influence of data lineage.
+The non-uniform distribution of unlearning requests in practical applications was also considered within their study.
+However, it merits acknowledgment that not every ML algorithm can undergo conversion into the summation format, and the data lineage varying in granularity levels might not always be addressed.

-To further advance exact machine unlearning techniques, Bourtoule \textit{et al}.~\cite{bourtoule2021machine} proposed another method called SISA, which improves on the generality and the performance of the retrained model.
-SISA, which stands for ``Sharded, Isolated, Sliced, and Aggregated training'', achieves machine unlearning through incremental unlearning on sharded data.
-The method involves grouping the data into several isolated shards and further slicing the data in each shard.
-Incremental learning is then carried out, and parameters are stored.
-When a new unlearning request is made, SISA traces back to the corresponding data slice and retrains from there.
-Since the other model parameters are already stored, aggregation is easy and efficient.
-However, SISA may encounter performance degradation in each constituent model when datasets are too small, or the learning task is complex.
+To enhance the precision of machine unlearning techniques, Bourtoule \textit{et al.}~\cite{bourtoule2021machine} introduced an alternative method referred to as SISA.
+This approach aims to ameliorate the universality and performance of the retrained model.
+The acronym SISA signifies ``Sharded, Isolated, Sliced, and Aggregated training'', and it realizes machine unlearning via incremental unlearning on partitioned data.
+This technique involves the categorization of data into several isolated shards, followed by further segmenting of the data within each shard.
+Subsequent to this, incremental learning is implemented, and parameters are archived.
+Upon receiving a new unlearning request, SISA navigates back to the relevant data slice and initiates retraining from that point.
+Given that the remaining model parameters have already been preserved, the process of aggregation becomes straightforward and efficient.
+Nonetheless, SISA could potentially experience a drop in performance in each component model when datasets are not sufficiently large, or the learning task is particularly intricate.